Bilge Qaghan: Later reign

-In 720, Wang believed that the Pugu (僕固) and Xiedie tribes of the region were planning to defect to Eastern Tujue and attack with Eastern Tujue troops.
+In 720, Wang believed that the Pugu (僕固) and Xiedie tribes of the region were planning to defect to Turkic Khaganate and attack with Turkic troops.
 He thus held a feast and invited the chieftains, and, at the feast, massacred them.
 He then attacked the Pugu and Xiedie tribes in the area, nearly wiping them out.
-He then proposed a plan to attack Qaghan along with the Baximi, Xi, and Khitan.
-Emperor Xuanzong also recruited Qapaghan Khagan's sons Bilgä Tigin and Mo Tigin, Yenisei Kyrgyz Qaghan Kutluk Bilgä Qaghan and Huoba Guiren to fight against Tujue.
-Tonyukuk cunningly launched first attack on Baximi in 721 autumn, completely crushing them.
+He then proposed a plan to attack Bilge Qaghan along with the Baximi, Xi, and Khitan.
+Emperor Xuanzong also recruited Qapaghan Qaghan's sons Bilgä Tigin and Mo Tigin, the Yenisei Kyrgyz Qaghan Kutluk Bilgä Qaghan and Huoba Guiren to fight the Göktürks.
+Tonyukuk cunningly launched a first attack on Baximi in the autumn of 721, completely crushing them.
 Meanwhile, Bilgä raided Gansu, taking much of the livestock.
-Later that year Khitans, next year Xi were also crushed.
+Later that year the Khitans, next year Xi were also crushed.

 In 726, his father-in-law and chancellor Tonyukuk died.

-In 727, he sent Buyruk Chor (梅錄啜/梅录啜 (Méilù Chuò)) as en emissary to Xuanzong to send 30 horses as gift.
-He also alarmed him of Me Agtsom's proposal of anti-Tang alliance.
-This alarm proved to be true when Tibetan general We Tadra Khonglo invaded Tang China in 727, sack Guazhou (瓜州, in mordern Gansu), Changle (常樂, in south of mordern Guazhou County), Changmenjun (長門軍, in north of mordern Yumen) and Anxi (安西, mordern Lintan).
+In 727, he sent Buyruk Chor (梅錄啜/梅录啜 (Méilù Chuò)) as an emissary to Xuanzong with 30 horses as a gift.
+He also warned him of Me Agtsom's proposal of an anti-Tang alliance.
+This warning proved to be true when Tibetan general We Tadra Khonglo invaded Tang China in 727, sacked Guazhou (瓜州, in modern Gansu), Changle (常樂, in south of modern Guazhou County), Changmenjun (長門軍, in north of modern Yumen) and Anxi (安西, modern Lintan).

 On 27 February 731, Kul Tigin died, for which Qaghan mourned and ordered a great funeral ceremony.

 In 733, he defeated rebellious Khitan tribes.

 Death

-Just after sending an emissary to Xuanzong to gain heqin alliance, he was poisoned by Buyruk Chor.
-He did not die immediately and he had time to punish the family of Buyruk Chor with death.
+Just after sending an emissary to Xuanzong to gain a heqin alliance, he was poisoned by Buyruk Chor.
+He did not die immediately and had time to punish the family of Buyruk Chor with death.
 He died on 25 November 734, his burial ceremony took place on 22 June 735.